Integrated Anesthesia Associates is a new name but still the same program!

 Accredited CRNA Programs are reviewed regularly.

-Integrated Anesthesia Associates Nurse Anesthesia Program was reviewed in August 2013.
-It was given five years accreditation and will be reviewed again in October 2018.
-5 years accreditation is standard for a new CRNA Program.
+Integrated Anesthesia Associates Nurse Anesthesia Program was reviewed in October 2018.
+It was given ten years accreditation and will be reviewed again in October 2028.

 - Attrition Rate: 0%